top of page

 Believe it or not, there are folks who see an intelligent, articulate, educated Black woman (yes, I see you too, Vice President Kamala D. Harris) and feel threatened.
 Their first instinct?
 Tear her down.
 Even the strongest among us get tired of constantly having to defend our existence.

 Don’t believe me?
 Take a scroll through the replies on any of my viral BlueSky or Twitter posts.
 I’ve been asked whether I really built or programmed my robots, among other nonsense.
 Black women have always been easy targets.
-And yes it does get exhausting. 🤦🏾♀️
+Yes, it does get exhausting. 🤦🏾♀️

 So here’s what I’ve decided: If I can still get my message across without always showing my face on camera, why not?
-If using a Black woman AI avatar of myself allows me to educate, inspire, and impact just as powerfully my target audience, then I’m going to do that.
+If using a Black woman AI avatar of myself allows me to educate, inspire, and impact my target audience just as powerfully, then I’m going to do that.
 Period.
 The trolls don’t get to dictate how I show up in the world.

 Until then—mind your mission and the business that pays you.
 I’ll be over here minding mine.